Measurement-induced phase transitions in sparse nonlocal scramblers: Entanglement Transition in Clifford circuits

 The nonlocal classical percolation network we studied in the previous section demonstrated that just a few additional layers of nonlocal interactions can significantly increase the critical point of the Haar-random \pwrk circuit.
 In the following sections we turn our attention to deterministic nonlocal circuits composed entirely of Clifford gates.
 We choose interaction gates $Q_{ij} = Q_{ij} = \cz_{ij} H_i H_j$ and show that the circuit's ability to withstand the destructive effects of local measurement is improved as a function of the nonlocality parameter $k$.

 We begin our study of these nonlocal Clifford circuits by characterizing the entanglement at the output of the circuit as a function of the measurement rate $p$.
-We initialize the monitored \pwrk circuit with a pure, separable $z$-polarized state, and find a phase transition in the tripartite mutual information $I(A:B:C)$ between three equal-size consecutive regions $A,B,C$ of the output state as shown in Fig \ref{fig:Entanglement_Transition}a.
+We initialize the monitored \pwrk circuit with a pure, separable $z$-polarized state, and find a phase transition in the tripartite mutual information $I(A:B:C)$ between three equal-size consecutive regions $A,B,C$ of the output state as shown in Fig \ref{fig:Entanglement_Transition}a \cite{gullans2020dynamical}.
+As mentioned earlier, this quantity captures the connectivity of the circuit $V$ near the final time $t = T$.
 The tripartite mutual information

 is defined in terms of the mutual information $I(A,B) = S^{(2)}_A + S^{(2)}_B - S^{(2)}_{AB}$, where $S^{(2)}_A = -\ln \tr{\rho_A^2}$ is the Renyi entropy of the subsystem $A$.
 Because the circuit consists entirely of Clifford gates, the Renyi entropy $S^{(2)}_A$ is always equal to the conventional von Neumann entropy $S_A = - \tr{ \rho_A \ln \rho_A}$ and we may therefore characterize the entanglement of the system entirely in terms of the Renyi entropies $S^{(2)}_A$.